The Merri Creek Environment Fund is always open for donations

-Over the last 18 months our open spaces have become more precious to us than ever and the Merri Creek Parklands are no exception.
+Over the last few years our open spaces have become more precious to us than ever and the Merri Creek Parklands are no exception.

 Bringing Merri Creek back to life

 The Merri Creek Environment Fund is a tax-deductible fund which aims to ensure the preservation of the natural and cultural heritage of Merri Creek and its tributaries, their corridors and associated ecological communities.

 Donations to the Fund provide a long-term and independent source of funding to continue bringing Merri Creek back to life after 170 years of degradation.
 For examples of projects that donations to the Fund have supported, read the MCEF News section towards the top left of this page.